 Additional card changes include:

-$250 annual travel credit – Instead of being limited to air travel, the $250 annual credit has been expanded to include all eligible travel purchases, such as taxis, hotels, car rentals, parking tolls and more.
+Up to $250 annual travel credit – Instead of being limited to air travel, the $250 annual credit has been expanded to include all eligible travel purchases, such as taxis, hotels, car rentals, parking tolls and more.

 Is the updated Citi Prestige card worth it?